 • An outer layer that repels wind, snow and rain and can be removed as needed.

 Also: Protect your hands, neck and face.
 Wear warm, waterproof shoes or boots.
 Prolonged exposure to cold temperatures can cause your body to lose heat, which puts you at risk for hypothermia or frostbite.

-Employees should always dress appropriately for the weather and notify their supervisors immediately if they experience any weather-related issues.
+Employees should always dress appropriately for the weather and notify their supervisors immediately of any weather-related issues.